markcmurphy/dev-docs/docs/api-docs/customers/current-customer-api.md

 ## Identifying logged-in customers securely

-Suppose your application interacts dynamically with the BigCommerce storefront and conveys specific information to a particular logged-in customer.
+Suppose your application intets dynamilly with the BigCoerce storont and conveys specific information to a particular logged-in customer.

 You must confirm that customer's identity within the insecure environment of the user's browser before revealing any sensitive information.